-Every year Expat Club spends a few days at sea with the beautiful 28 meters two-master sailing boat De Nele as well as the luxury 14-meter sailing yacht De Arenal.
-Also this year we return to Oostende at the Northsea for a relaxing day on the water with these lovely boats to celebrate Belgium’s National Day.
+Every year Expat Club spends a few days at sea with the luxury 14-meter sailing yacht De Arenal.
+Also this year we return to Oostende at the Northsea for a relaxing day on the water with this lovely boat to celebrate Belgium’s National Day.
 Depending on the wind conditions we set sail for either Nieuwpoort or Blankenberge, where we will have lunch before returning to Oostende.
 A return train ticket with reserved seats to/from Oostende is already arranged for you, so the only thing you have to do is to take your sunglasses and sunscreen and let us do the rest.
-There is a maximum of just 25 guests for the larger boat and 10 for the smaller one, and these trips are virtually always sold out, so don’t wait too long reserving your spot!
+There is a maximum of just 12 guests.
+NOTE: this trip is virtually always sold out, so don’t wait securing your spot!

 What is included?

 - A return trip by train (2nd class reserved seats)